clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/Telemetry-Enable.rst

 	sudo telemctl opt-in

-This will remove the file :file:`/etc/telemetrics/opt-out` file, if it exists, and start the telemetry services.
+This removes the file :file:`/etc/telemetrics/opt-out` file, if it exists, and starts the telemetry services.

 .. note::
 	To opt-in but not immediately start telemetry services, you will need to run the command :command:`sudo telemctl stop` after the :command:`opt-in` command is entered.
 Once you are ready to start the service, enter the command	:command:`sudo telemctl start`.

 Remove the telemetry software bundle